ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

       }
    }

 Try the following exercise to practice reading in a file.
 Notice the compiler error "unreported exception FileNotFoundException; must be caught or declared to be thrown".
-Add **throws exception** to the end of the method header to fix the error.
+Add **throws IOException** to the end of the main method header to fix the error.

 |CodingEx| **Coding Exercise**

 .. activecode:: throws-exception-exercise
    :language: java
+   :autograde: unittest
    :datafile: dictionary.txt

    Run the code below to see the error message.
-Add **throws exception** to the end of the method header to fix the error. :autograde: unittest to be added.
+Add **throws** and the correct exception to the end of the main method header to fix the error.
    ~~~~
    import java.io.*;
    import java.util.*;